 The winners of the 2014 NCEM Young Composers Award, presented in association with BBC Radio 3 and the internationally acclaimed vocal ensemble The Tallis Scholars are: Freya Ireland (18 years and under) and joint winners Hugo Bell and Kerensa Briggs (19 to 25 years).

-The three winning works will be premiered by The Tallis Scholars as part of the Music at Oxford International Concert Season 2014/15 in a concert to take place at the Church of St. John the Evangelist, Oxford on Friday 24 October 2014 at 7.30pm.
-To book tickets click here .
-This concert will be recorded for broadcast on BBC Radio 3's Early Music Show on Sunday 2 November at 2pm.
+The three winning works were premiered by The Tallis Scholars, directed by Peter Phillips, at a concert given in Oxford in October 2014 as part of the Music at Oxford International Concert Season 2014/15.
+The concert was recorded for broadcast on BBC Radio 3's Early Music Show on Sunday 2 November.

 For information about Freya, Hugo, Kerensa and their winning pieces click here .
 Congratulations to all the finalists who are listed below: